bengtmartensson/AGirs/README.md

 * What about "GirsLite"?

-"GirsLite" was a predecessor to the present program.
-As indicated by the name, it is a minimalist Girs server for the Arduino, that implements only the [capture](http://www.harctoolbox.org/Girs.html#Capture) and the [transmit](http://www.harctoolbox.org/Girs.html#Transmit) modules, without all options.
-This was meant to be used with [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) versions 1.1.*.
-Presently, it is not an independent program, it is just AGirs with certain options enabled, namely the CPP symbols TRANSMIT, CAPTURE, LED, and (optionally) NON_MOD defined.
+As indicated by the
+name, it is a minimalist Girs server for the Arduino, that implements only the [capture](http://www.harctoolbox.org/Girs.html#Capture) and the [transmit](http://www.harctoolbox.org/Girs.html#Transmit) modules, without all options.
+It is meant to be used with [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) versions 1.1.*, as well as with Lirc, using  the Lirc
+<code>girs</code> driver by yours truly.
+Documentation is found with the Lirc
+driver, in the file <code>girs_driver.html</code>.

+It is not an independent program, it is just AGirs with certain options enabled, namely the CPP symbols TRANSMIT, CAPTURE, LED, and (optionally) NON_MOD defined.
 Alternatively, if RECEIVE is defined, but not CAPTURE, the